paulowe/gcp/week5-questions.md

 4. Users/Groups can be assigned a Service Account role and whihc permits them to perform all actions granted to the Service account role.
 Are service accounts assigned to users only if the have access to a specific VM or can they be effectively assigned to users/groups independent of whether or not a VM (with that Service account attached on it) is provisioned ?

+5. Feature of Cloud Storage: Time to first byte in milliseconds?
+What does that mean?

+6. Access control for Cloud Storage: SignedURLs

+7.